Wenbo-Ge/Web-Develop/README.md

   }
 }
-screen size larger than 991px will display none
+screen size larger than 991px will display none main, 991px, 767px must include the same class name to do style at different width.
 # CSS responsive image
 php hard code, use http://www.responsivebreakpoints.com/ to generate responsive image
 <img